 I already knew this one, but this trip has reminded me how much I despise living in a cold place.
 In these countries, people live their lives outside, on the streets and sidewalks, with their neighbours and friends, and that is why these cities have so much energy and excitement and culture – even on Mondays.
 In Canada, we spend half of the year bundled up inside, by ourselves, and even when the weather does warm up, the force of habit often keeps us inside by default.
 Being here reminds me how much I love the heat, and the sunshine, and the ocean, and the beaches.
 I have tried to enjoy the winter in Canada, but I just can’t do it.
 It’s too cold.
 And it seems Canadians just lurch from one cold or flu to another during the winter months which is simply punishing.
 That doesn’t happen in warm places.
-So, there’s not too much I can do about this one at the moment…but in a few years, who knows?
+There’s not too much I can do about this one at the moment, besides escaping to the Caribbean for winter vacations as much as possible…but in a few years, who knows?

 5. Plastic is destroying the world